Skip to Content

 Improving Quality of Life With Extra Support

 Palliative care is specialized medical care for people living with a serious illness.
-This type of care is focused on providing relief from the symptoms and stress of a serious illness.
+This type of care is focused on providing relief from the symptoms and stress people often experience.
 The goal is to improve quality of life for both the patient and the family.

 Palliative care is based on the needs of the patient, not on the patient’s prognosis.
-Care is appropriate at any age and point in a serious illness and can be delivered in conjunction with a curative treatment.
-Provided by a specially trained team, palliative care specialists work with the patient’s doctors to provide an extra layer of support.
+Care is appropriate at any age and point in a serious illness.
+It can be delivered in conjunction with a curative treatment.
+Palliative care providers undergo special training and work with the patient’s doctors and care team to provide an extra layer of support.

 The primary goals of palliative care are: